davikawasaki/utfpr-ce-undergrad-final-project/README.md

 ## Overview

-Exploring the educational technology slope, the adaptive learning aims to improve individualized learning through identification of moments and factors which each student has a easier way of learn (LORENZONI, 2016).
+Exploring the educational technology slope, the adaptive learning aims to improve individualized learning through identification of moments and factors which each student has a easier way of learn.
 This thesis' general objective was to work within part of the customized tests and exercises elaboration according to step (a) on the following figure:

 ![Adaptive Learning Difference Approach](img/adaptive_learning_difference_approach.jpg)